Differences Between HTML vs XML

 Key Differences Between HTML and XML

-Below are the lists of points, describe the key differences between HTML and XML:
+Below are the lists of points that describe the key differences between HTML and XML:

-Before we go ahead with the difference between HTML and XML, one should know there are some similarities between them.
+Before we go ahead with the difference between HTML and XML, one should know some similarities between them.
 First of all, both HTML vs XML are languages and are used for the web.
-Both XML vs HTML are markup languages.
+Both XML vs HTML is markup languages.
 Tags are the building blogs for both XML vs HTML.
-The last interesting similarities both share is they both are originated from SGML (Standardized Markup Language)
+The last exciting similarity that both shares is that they both originated from SGML (Standardized Markup Language).

 Let’s see a basic code sample under both HTML and XML.
 This will give a clear understanding of the elements, structure, and tags elements used in it.